>> Do you know of a chicken that needs to be rescued or rehomed? Please email me! I raise and rescue chickens <<

 I personally HAND RAISE small flocks of rare, heritage, or just cool looking organic baby chickens so you don't have to!
 They are professionally sexed hatchery chickens with 90% accuracy.
 Chicks are vaccinated for Mareks and Coccidiosis.

-I interact and play with the chicks everyday from the day they are hatched so they grow-up to be friendly pullets/hens for you.
-They are exposed to natural sunlight and fresh air, I clean their bedding every day, and I do not use wire mesh flooring since this is very stressful to the chicks.
+I interact and play with the chicks everyday from the day they are hatched so they are more likely to grow-up to be friendly pullets/hens for you.
+They are exposed to natural sunlight and fresh air, I clean their bedding every day, and I do not use wire mesh flooring since this is very stressful to the baby chicks.
 My humane and strict practices also guarantee that your chick comes to you disease and stress free and most importantly - healthy.

-Chicks, pullets, and hens are fed only organic, non-medicated feed and pullets/hens are free to forage my property to eat insects, weeds, etc. in addition to organic feed.
+Chicks, pullets, and hens are fed only organic, non-medicated feed and pullets/hens are free to forage my property to eat insects, grass clippings, weeds, etc. in addition to organic feed (no soy).

 Chicks are also available on a drop-in basis.
 You do not need to reserve a chick if you are more flexible on breeds.